7.10. Courtroom Workgroup: Defense Attorneys

 The Court has distinguished between the defendant’s right to the assistance of counsel on mandatory appeals and discretionary appeals.
 In Douglas v.
 California, 372 U.S. 353 (1963), the Court found that indigent counsel should be provided to individuals when an appellate court must review their appeal or an appeal of right.
 Once the first appeal has been dismissed or resolved, however, Ross v.
 Moffitt, 417 U.S. 600 (1974), holds that indigent defendants do not have a right to appointed counsel for discretionary review in either the state supreme court or with the U.S. Supreme Court.
 The Ross majority reasoned that the defendant did not need an attorney to have “meaningful access” to the higher appellate courts because all the legal issues would have already been fully briefed in the intermediate appellate court.
 Additionally, the Court noted that the concept of equal protection does not require absolute equality.
 The majority opinion states,

 “We do not believe that the Due Process Clause requires North Carolina to provide the respondent with counsel on his discretionary appeal to the State Supreme Court.
-At the trial stage of a criminal proceeding, the right of an indigent defendant to counsel is fundamental and binding upon the States by virtue of the Sixth and Fourteenth Amendments.
-But there are significant differences between the trial and appellate stages of a criminal proceeding.
+At the trial stage of a criminal proceeding, the right of an indigent defendant to counsel is fundamental and binding upon the States by the Sixth and Fourteenth Amendments.
+However, there are significant differences between the trial and appellate stages of a criminal proceeding.
 The purpose of the trial stage from the State’s point of view is to convert a criminal defendant from a person presumed innocent to one found guilty beyond a reasonable doubt.
 To accomplish this purpose, the State employs a prosecuting attorney who presents evidence to the court, challenges any witnesses offered by the defendant, argues rulings of the court, and makes direct arguments to the court and jury seeking to persuade them of the defendant’s guilt.
 Under these circumstances “reason and reflection require us to recognize that in our adversary system of criminal justice, any person haled into court, who is too poor to hire a lawyer, cannot be assured a fair trial unless counsel is provided for him” (Citations omitted).

 By contrast, it is ordinarily the defendant, rather than the State, who initiates the appellate process, seeking not to fend off the efforts of the State’s prosecutor but rather to overturn a finding of guilt made by a judge or jury below.
 The defendant needs an attorney on appeal not as a shield to protect him against being “haled into court” by the State and stripped of his presumption of innocence, but rather as a word to upset the prior determination of guilt.
-This difference is significant for, while no one would agree that the State may simply dispense with the trial stage of proceedings without a criminal defendant’s consent, it is clear that the State need not provide any appeal at all.
+This difference is significant, while no one would agree that the State may simply dispense with the trial stage of proceedings without a criminal defendant’s consent, the State need not provide any appeal at all.
 The fact that an appeal has been provided does not automatically mean that a State then acts unfairly by refusing to provide counsel to indigent defendants at every stage of the way. . . .
 (Citations omitted.)

 The facts show that respondent … received the benefit of counsel in examining the record of his trial and in preparing an appellate brief on his behalf for the state Court of Appeals.
-Thus, prior to his seeking discretionary review in the State Supreme Court, his claims had “once been presented by a lawyer and passed upon by an appellate court.”
+Thus, before his seeking discretionary review in the State Supreme Court, his claims had “once been presented by a lawyer and passed upon by an appellate court.”
 We do not believe that it can be said, therefore, that a defendant in respondent’s circumstances is denied meaningful access to the North Carolina Supreme Court simply because the State does not appoint counsel to aid him in seeking review in that court.
 At that stage, he will have, at the very least, a transcript or other record of trial proceedings, a brief on his behalf in the Court of Appeals setting forth his claims of error, and in many cases an opinion by the Court of Appeals disposing of his case.
 These materials . . . would appear to provide the Supreme Court of North Carolina with an adequate basis for its decision to grant or deny review” (Citations omitted).

 This is not to say, of course, that a skilled lawyer, particularly one trained in the somewhat arcane art of preparing petitions for discretionary review, would not prove helpful to any litigant able to employ him.
 An indigent defendant seeking review in the Supreme Court of North Carolina is therefore somewhat handicapped in comparison with a wealthy defendant who has counsel assisting him in every conceivable manner at every stage in the proceeding.
 But both the opportunity to have counsel prepare an initial brief in the Court of Appeals and the nature of discretionary review in the Supreme Court of North Carolina make this relative handicap far less than the handicap borne by the indigent defendant denied counsel on his initial appeal as of right in Douglas.
-And the fact that a particular service might be of benefit to an indigent defendant does not mean that the service is constitutionally required.
+The fact that a particular service might be of benefit to an indigent defendant does not mean that the service is constitutionally required.
 (Emphasis added).
 The duty of the State under our cases is not to duplicate the legal arsenal that may be privately retained by a criminal defendant in a continuing effort to reverse his conviction, but only to assure the indigent defendant an adequate opportunity to present his claims fairly in the context of the State’s appellate process.
 We think the respondent was given that opportunity under the existing North Carolina system.”
 [10]

 Functions of Defense Attorneys

 Defense lawyers investigate the circumstances of the case, keep clients informed of any developments in the case, and take action to preserve the legal rights of the accused.
 Some decisions, such as which witnesses to call, when to object to evidence, and what questions to ask on cross-examination, are considered to be strategic ones and may be decided by the attorney.
 Other decisions must be made by the defendant, most notably, after getting advice from the attorney about the options and their likely consequences.
-Defendants’ decisions include whether to plead guilty and forego a trial, whether to waive a jury trial, and whether to testify in their own behalf.
+Defendants’ decisions include whether to plead guilty and forego a trial, whether to waive a jury trial, and whether to testify on their behalf.

 The ABA Standards relating to the Defense Function established basic guidelines for defense counsel in fulfilling obligations to the client.
 The primary duty is to zealously represent the defendant within the bounds of the law.
 Defense counsel is to avoid unnecessary delay, to refrain from misrepresentations of law and fact, and to avoid personal publicity connected with the case.
-Fees are set on the basis of the time and effort required by counsel, the responsibility assumed, the novelty and difficulty of the question involved, the gravity of the charge, and the experience, reputation, and ability of the lawyer.
+Fees are set based on the time and effort required by counsel, the responsibility assumed, the novelty and difficulty of the question involved, the gravity of the charge, and the experience, reputation, and ability of the lawyer.

 ABA Standard 4- 1.2, The Function of Defense Counsel, states: